Picture1

 Prayer Points:

-Pray for me and Miriam as we continue to balance our family life, jobs and church leadership in Long Eaton.
+• Pray for Tim and Miriam as they continue to balance family life, jobs and church leadership in Long Eaton.

-Pray for me and the team as we reach out to students this term and over the summer.
-Pray for us as we strategize about how best to witness to Jesus in this next season, how to extend the work, and where God is leading.
+• Continue to pray for us as we strategize about how best to witness to Jesus in this next season, how to extend the work, and where God is leading.
+Pray for God's provision of new students, new team members, and divine appointments as we encounter students around town.

-Pray for me and my colleagues around the region as we seek to expand our network of church partnerships, prayer and financial supporters to develop this valuable ministry.
+• Pray for us and our colleagues around the region as we seek to expand our network of church partnerships, prayer and financial supporters to develop this valuable ministry.
+Pray especially for Ogbonna as he goes on Mission Partner Development training this month.

 Thank you so much for your support and for praying with us as we seek to work with the church to declare his glory among the nations.